 - The English Faculty virtual classroom will give you a taste of some of the approaches to literary criticism used at Cambridge, and includes suggestions for further thought and reading.

 - The English Faculty has produced a website called Cambridge Authors, which was mostly written by Cambridge undergraduates, and offers a variety of materials relating to ten authors who studied at Cambridge, from Marlowe to Zadie Smith.

 - Events which may be of interest in the year before you apply (year 12 in the UK) include Oxford and Cambridge Student Conferences, CU Masterclasses and King's Open Days.
 Students from backgrounds where there is little tradition of entry to Higher Education might like to think about applying for the Sutton Trust Summer Schools or the CUSU Shadowing Scheme.

-Having just finished her first year studying English at King's, Bryony wrote about her experiences of the course so far, including her reasons for applying, what it was like starting at King's, the different kinds of teaching, extra-curricular activities, and the application process.
-This is well worth reading to get a sense of what studying English at King's is really like.
+Bryony and Arran have written about their experiences of studying English at King's, including their reasons for applying, what it was like starting at King's, the course and different kinds of teaching, extra-curricular activities, and the application process.
+These accounts are well worth reading to get a sense of what studying English at King's is really like.

 - Course outline and film

 - Extenuating circumstances form